 Each director serves a two-year term.
 Each year we elect half of the directors.
-In even years (2000, 2002, 2004, etc.) we elect directors from even-numbered districts and the Affiliate division.
-In odd-numbered years we elect directors from odd-numbered districts plus a Service and Construction division representative.
+In even years (2022, 2024, 2026, etc.) we elect directors from even-numbered districts and the Affiliate division.
+In odd-numbered years we elect directors from odd-numbered districts.

-Distributor members are elected from nine geographic districts (see below).
+Distributor members and Service & Construction members are elected from nine geographic districts (see below).
 Manufacturer members are elected from four product group sections, or districts.
-Affiliate and Service & Construction division members elect one representative.
+Affiliate division members elect one representative.

-- June 28 - Election ballots emailed out to all eligible PEI Primary Contacts
+- Late June - Election ballots emailed out to all eligible PEI Primary Contacts

-- July 31 - Runoff ballots emailed out to appropriate districts (District 12 for the 2018 election).
+- Late July - Runoff ballots emailed out to qualifying districts

-- August 21 - Deadline for runoff ballot submissions for appropriate districts (District 12 for the 2018 election).
+- Mid-August - Deadline for runoff ballot submissions for qualifying districts

 - Recruit a co-director from a list of persons in your district.